MarcusOtter/discord-needle/README.md

 ## 👋 Getting started

 The easiest way to start using Needle in your server is to use the hosted instance.
-[Click here to invite Needle to your Discord server](https://needle.gg/invite)!
+[Click here to invite Needle](https://needle.gg/invite) to your Discord server!

+If you have any questions, feel free to join the [support server](https://needle.gg/chat) and check the [Frequently Asked Questions](https://needle.gg/faq).

 ## 🛠️ Self-hosting (advanced)